Josh Bell Player Props: Guardians vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Pirates pitching staff ranks 20th in the league.

-- The Pirates have a 4.44 team ERA that ranks 22nd among all MLB pitching staffs.
+- The Pirates' 4.50 team ERA ranks 22nd among all league pitching staffs.

-- The Pirates give up the sixth-fewest home runs in baseball (97 total, one per game).
+- The Pirates allow the fourth-fewest home runs in baseball (100 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.